mavillez/Oblivion/docs/source/modules.rst

 Now the user got access to all the software that was compiled against OpenMPI-4.1.1.
 The top row displays the modules for software compiled against OpenMPI, which in turn was compiled with GCC compiler (second row of modules).
 The third row displays the core modules associated to GCC/11.2.0.

-We could do all this in a single command by loading foss/2021b.
+All this work can be executed with just a single command by loading foss/2021b.
 So, let's check it.
 Start with a ``module purge`` followed with ``module av`` getting

 .. code-block:: julia